veer-b-k/standard-cell-library-45nm/docs/05_Timing_Analysis_and_PVT_Validation.md

 The two most important timing parameters for sequential circuits are setup time and hold time.

+# Setup and Hold Time Analysis

+Sequential circuits such as latches and flip-flops require input data to remain stable around the active clock edge.
+If the input changes too close to the clock transition, incorrect data may be captured, leading to timing violations.

+The two most important timing parameters for sequential circuits are **setup time** and **hold time**.

 ## Setup Time

-Setup time is the minimum duration for which the input data must remain stable **before** the active clock edge.

-If this requirement is violated, the flip-flop may capture incorrect data or enter a metastable state.
+Setup time is the minimum duration for which the input data must remain stable **before** the active clock edge of the clock signal.
+If the data changes within this interval, the flip-flop may fail to capture the correct value or enter a metastable state.

-Setup time is therefore an important parameter in determining the maximum operating frequency of a synchronous digital system.
+To determine the setup time of the designed flip-flop, the following procedure was adopted:

+1. A clock signal with a pulse width of **10 ns** (100 MHz frequency) was applied.
+2. Initially, the data transition from **0 → 1** was placed **10 ns before** the active clock edge.
+At this point, the data arrives much earlier than required and is therefore assumed to have **infinite setup time**.
+3. The **Clock-to-Q (C-Q) delay** was measured from the **50% point of the clock edge** to the **50% point of the output transition**.
+4. The input data transition was then gradually moved closer to the active clock edge while measuring the corresponding C-Q delay.
+5. For each simulation, the measured C-Q delay was compared with the reference value obtained under infinite setup time conditions.
+6. When the C-Q delay increased by approximately **10%** compared to the reference delay, the corresponding data arrival instant was identified.
+7. The time difference between the data transition and the active clock edge at this point was recorded as the **setup time** of the flip-flop.

+### Infinite Setup Time

+Infinite setup time does **not** imply an actual infinite duration.
+It refers to a condition in which the input data is applied **sufficiently earlier than the clock edge**, ensuring that the flip-flop has ample time to capture the input without any timing limitation.

+In this work, a data transition occurring **10 ns before the active clock edge** was considered as an infinite setup time because it is much larger than the actual setup time of the flip-flop.
+This condition serves as the reference for measuring the Clock-to-Q delay.

 > **Figure 5.4:** Setup Time Measurement

+---

 ## Hold Time

 Hold time is the minimum duration for which the input data must remain stable **after** the active clock edge.

-A violation of the hold time requirement may also result in incorrect data being stored because the input changes before the internal storage nodes have settled.

-Hold time analysis ensures that data remains stable long enough for reliable operation of sequential circuits.
+If the data changes before this interval has elapsed, the flip-flop may capture incorrect information.

+The hold time of the flip-flop was measured using the following procedure:

+1. A clock signal with a pulse width of **10 ns** (100 MHz frequency) was applied.
+2. Initially, the data transition from **0 → 1** was placed **10 ns before** the active clock edge.
+This condition represents an **infinite hold time**, where the input remains stable well beyond the required hold interval.
+3. The data transition was gradually shifted closer to the active clock edge.
+4. The point at which the output successfully transitioned from **0 → 1** was observed.
+5. The time difference between the active clock edge and the data transition at this limiting condition was recorded as the **hold time** of the flip-flop.

+### Infinite Hold Time

+Similar to infinite setup time, **infinite hold time** is a reference condition rather than a physically infinite interval.
+It indicates that the input data remains stable for a duration that is significantly longer than the expected hold time requirement.

+By starting from this safe operating condition and progressively reducing the timing margin, the minimum hold time required for reliable operation can be accurately determined.

 > **Figure 5.5:** Hold Time Measurement

-In this project, setup time and hold time analyses were performed after successful layout verification.
-The timing behaviour of representative sequential cells was evaluated to verify that the proposed standard cell library satisfies the required timing constraints before proceeding to PVT validation.
+The measured setup time and hold time were subsequently used for PVT analysis to evaluate the timing robustness of the designed sequential cells under different operating conditions.
 ---
 # Process, Voltage and Temperature (PVT) Analysis